jakeleboeuf/contributor/src/README.md

 #Contributor [![Build Status](https://travis-ci.org/jakeleboeuf/contributor.png)](https://travis-ci.org/jakeleboeuf/contributor) [![GitHub version](https://badge.fury.io/gh/jakeleboeuf%2Fcontributor.png)](http://badge.fury.io/gh/jakeleboeuf%2Fcontributor)

-A simple [node](http://nodejs.org) module to grab your project contributors from your github repo and adds them to your package.json.
-Private repos are available as of 0.1.6!
+A simple [node](http://nodejs.org) module to grab your project contributors from your github repo and add them to your package.json.
+You'll also be prompted to generate a Markdown version of your contributors list and save it to `contributors.md`.